Modular operads and the quantum open-closed homotopy algebra: Introduction

 \section{Introduction}

 This article is, in particular, an extension of the work \cite{MarklLoop} by Markl.
 He showed that algebras considered by Zwiebach in \cite{ZwiebachClosed} in the context of closed string theory are algebras over the Feynman transform of the modular envelope of the cyclic operad $\oCom$.
 This packed the complicated axioms into standard constructions over $\oCom$, an easily understood algebraic object.
 Moreover, this opens up the way for applications of operad homotopy theory to study of these algebras.
-The key point is that the Feynman transform is a modular operad which is always cofibrant in a suitable model structure\footnote{The model structure has not been systematically studied so far, we need it on the category of twisted modular operads.
-These are explained in Section \ref{SECTwiModOpe}.}.
-There are now standard approaches for minimal models and transfer theorems for algebras over cofibrant operads.
-This has some physical relevance, e.g. gauge fixing \cite{korbi}, \cite{Lazarev1}.
+For example, minimal models and transfer theorems have some physical relevance for gauge fixing \cite{korbi}, \cite{Lazarev1}.
+The key point of the applications of the homotopy theory is that the Feynman transform is a modular operad which is always cofibrant in a suitable model structure\footnote{We need a model structure on the category of twisted modular operads (see Section \ref{SECTwiModOpe}).
+This has not been systematically studied so far, and we don't attempt to do so in this article.}.
+There are now standard approaches for minimal models and transfer theorems for algebras over cofibrant operads, which hopefully carry over to our setting (e.g. \cite{Lazarev1}, where the homotopy transfer is discussed).

 The above mentioned Zwiebach's work deals with closed string theory.
 In this article, we interpret the analogous algebras in open and open-closed string theory from the operadic point of view.
 For open strings\footnote{At least for the topological string.}, the role of the modular envelope of $\oCom$ is played by the operad $\oQO$ (Quantum Open), which is easily understood in terms of $2$-dimensional surfaces with boundary and some extra structure.
 We emphasize that only the homeomorphism classes of surfaces are considered, thus the operad has an easy combinatorial description.
-An operad closely related to $\oQO$ was considered by Barannikov \cite{BarannikovModopBV} to describe generalized ribbon graphs.
-We consider the Feynman transform $\feyn{\oQO}$, an analogue of bar construction in the realm of modular operads, of $\oQO$ and describe the axioms of algebras over $\feyn{\oQO}$ explicitly.
+We consider the Feynman transform $\feyn{\oQO}$, an analogue of bar construction in the realm of modular operads, of $\oQO$ and describe the axioms of algebras over $\feyn{\oQO}$ explicitly in terms of generating operations and relations.
 A particular case recovered are the axioms of quantum $A_\infty$ algebras of Herbst \cite{Herbst}.

 In \cite{BarannikovModopBV}, Barannikov explained how algebras over the Feynman transform are equivalently described by solutions of a "master equation" in certain generalized BV algebra.
 Applying this theory in the closed case, we obtain the BV algebra of Zwiebach's \cite{ZwiebachClosed}.
 Application in the open case yields an improvement of the Herbst's \cite{Herbst}.